 The Relational Worldview Model is derived from the concept of balance and holistic thought process of Native people as the basis for health.
 Life is made up of the four elements of existence—mind, body, spirit, and social context.
 Visually, this concept is shown as a circle with four quadrants.
 NAYA has adopted the view that individuals can be assessed and treated most effectively when all the elements of their life are considered.

-Click below to learn more about out 12 different program departments:
+Click below to learn more about our programs:

 - College and Career Services

 - Community Economic Development

 - Community Engagement

 - Early College Academy

 - Parent Involvement

 As a social service agency and community center, NAYA Family Center serves the community with a diverse array of programming to meet the needs of everyone within it—from youth to Elders.